Exabyte-io/documentation/docs/accounts/ui/overview.md

 # Account-related User Interface Components

 Different components are available under the general [interface of our platform](/ui/universal/ui-overview.md) allowing user to inspect or edit information pertaining to Accounts.
-Each of these components is reviewed below, based on the location they can be accessed from
+Each of these components is reviewed below, based on the location they can be accessed from:

 # Account Profile